Chem284Materials/5-1_rdf/README.md

 One way to implement this is to have a fixed number of streams that you rotate through; after you've assigned frames to all the streams, you assign the next frame to the first stream.

 Measure and report your timings.
+Provide your code for this task **in addition** to your code for Task 1 (add it to the repository as a separate file).